The 3-position snatch is simply 3 snatches performed from 3 different starting positions consecutively.

-The most common execution of the 3-position snatch is to perform the first rep from the floor and the second 2 reps from 2 different hang positions, the second higher than the first.
-This forces the lifter to produce more power/force on the second and third reps after having been fatigued by the previous reps, and then having less time and space to elevate and accelerate the bar, as well as needing to pull under more aggressively because of the reduced upward force.
-The most common positions are floor, below the knee, and above the knee; also commonly used are floor, knee and mid-thigh.
+Most common is the first rep from the floor, second from hang, and third from a higher hang position.
+This forces the lifter to produce more power/force on the second and third reps after having been fatigued by the previous reps, and then having progressively less time and space to accelerate the bar.

 The order of the positions may be reversed in cases in which technique is more of a priority than power.
-That is, a less technically-proficient lifter may start at the higher hang position, then move down to the lower hang position, and then to the floor.
-In this way, the lifter starts in the most comfortable and proficient starting position, then adds more of the movement on each subsequent rep.
+That is, for a less technically-proficient lifter, starting from the hang position in which that lifter is most comfortable and then working down to the floor, trying to replicate the movement from the first hang.

 3-position snatch is a name for a complex that may also be written as snatch + hang snatch (hang height) + hang snatch (hang height).